demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ```

 ##### Human Readable Output
-### Domain google.com related alerts Info:
+##### Domain google.com related alerts Info:
 **No entries.**

 ### 25. microsoft-atp-get-domain-machines
 ---
-Retrieves a collection of machines that have communicated to or from a given domain address.
+Retrieves a collection of machines that have communicated with a given domain address.

 ##### Base Command